 - salt to taste

-- Whisk together all ingredients except the heavy cream in a bowl until combined or pulse in a food processor.
+- Whisk together all ingredients in a bowl until combined or pulse in a food processor.

 - Refrigerate the dressing at least one hour before serving to allow flavors to blend.